Open-Source-Videos/Matrix-surveillant-camera-security-web/README.md

-# Open Source Videos Capstone Project
+# Open Source Video Security Camera

-### Capstone Project for Portland State University 2022
+###  Portland State University Capstone Project 2022

 Project Link: https://securitycameracapstone.netlify.app \
 Camera Controller: https://github.com/Open-Source-Videos/Matrix-surveillance-camera-controller

 ## Project Overview
-This is a method to connect between motion detection security camera system and remote application using Matrix chatroom protocol.

-Security companies do not ensure only the user has access to their security data.

-User controls the cameras and the server, complete with end-to-end encryption.

-Main components: cameras, camera hub, Matrix homeserver, web application

-## Target Audiences

-Anyone who wants to secure both their property and data such as Home owners, Business owners.
-Bottom line: full control over your data
+We are creating a way to connect a motion-based security camera system to a remote application of our creation using the Matrix chatroom protocol.
+The reason why consumer security solutions do not always guarantee who has access to your data is that they do not always provide complete security.
+Consumer security camera systems often store images and videos on the servers of the company providing the system, sending video through their servers.
+You have no control over their security practices.
+With our solution, you can host the server yourself, and have end-to-end encryption giving you complete control over your data.

+Our system has two main parts: the camera hub software, and the phone client.
+The camera hub uses MotionEye, an open-source solution to manage security cameras, and their recordings on a Linux-based system.
+The second part of the app let users be notified when there are motion detection events, and provide images and videos to their phone from the security cameras.
+The communication between the two takes place using a Matrix chatroom protocol.
+Users can choose to host the Matrix server themselves, or use any hosting services as they please.

 ## Functionality
 ### Camera Hub